 Sasha Kolesnikov, Editor-In-Chief

 Hi!
-My name is Sasha Kolesnikov and I’m a rising senior from California.
+My name is Sasha Kolesnikov and I’m a senior from California.
 My hope is to combine my interest in cognitive neuroscience, design, and education in whatever I pursue.
-I’m a junior rep and volunteer at a local non-profit, participate in my school’s Model U.N., and am part of my school’s literary magazine.
-I also love sushi, chilling with friends, playing with my dog, reading, binging netflix, consuming unhealthy amounts of green tea ice cream, and creating random playlists on spotify!
+I’m a junior rep and volunteer at a local non-profit, participate in my school’s Model U.N., and am staff of other publications.
+I also love sushi, playing with my dog, reading, binging Netflix, consuming unhealthy amounts of green tea ice cream, and creating random playlists on Spotify!
 I’m super excited to be an Editor-in-Chief for TSS!

 Saima is a rising senior at Brooklyn Technical High School as well as a Quest bridge Scholar.
 She is part of the biological sciences major and shows interest in topics such as psychology, medicine, and the human body.
 She also intends to double major in the biology and journalism.
 On her free time, she loves writing, traveling, and eating food.
 She is very excited to share this online platform and work with students interested in STEM.

 Caroline Anderson is a current freshman studying computer science at Penn State Schreyer’s Honors College.
 This summer, she is an undergraduate researcher at Carnegie Mellon University’s Human Computer Interaction Institute.
 During high school, Caroline completed two summer internships at NASA creating a database for software engineers.
 She also researched with Professor Saiph Savage of West Virginia University to create a question-answer twitter bot.
 Besides computer science, Caroline enjoys serving the community, shopping, and the color pink.
 You can read more about at her website carolineganderson.com.